marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption.markdown

 ---
 layout: post
-title:  "Data corruption over SFP+ interfaces on Gigabyte MP30-AR0"
+title:  "Network data corruption on Gigabyte R120-P31"
 date:   2016-06-19 21:00:00
 categories: jekyll update
 summary: "In this post I have summed up some of the steps I have gone through to